If you are on the hunt for some of the best ski backpacks, you have come to the right place.

 But you are sacrificing a lot of features.
-The Peak 30 does not have attachment points for a helmet, skis or a snowboard, so it’s definitely not an amazing option for everyone.
-In fact, this backpack is best for people who are just getting into touring, and need something waterproof to carry their on-the-trail necessities.
+The Peak 30 does not have attachment points for a helmet, skis, or snowboard, so it’s definitely not an amazing option for everyone.
+In fact, this backpack is best for people who are just getting into touring and need something waterproof to carry their on-the-trail necessities.

 It does have attachment points for hiking/ski poles, so at least you wouldn’t have to carry those in your hands.
 And it has a lot of pockets – about 12 different ones, which is pretty amazing.

 The pack has a spacious main compartment that is hydration compatible, but it doesn’t come with a reservoir.
-Which is fine - none of the backpacks featured here come with a hydration reservoir.
+This is fine – none of the backpacks featured here come with a hydration reservoir.